Security

 ,antinuke admin (@user)

-You can quickly view all antinuke admins using the ,antinuke admin list command.
+You can quickly view all antinuke admins using the ,antinuke admins command.

 Whitelisting users from the antinuke